Accounting / Payroll Tax Rates and Contribution Limits for 2024

 In 2024, up to $16,810 in employer-sponsored adoption assistance may be excluded from an employee’s gross wages, increasing from $15,950 in 2023.

-Remember, these are all federal rates and limits.
+Remember, these are all federal payroll tax rates and contribution limits.
 Be sure to check with the necessary agencies for state and local rates.

 How BlueStone Services Can Help